 Proximity marketing within the omnichannel journey

-Choosing proximity marketing software
+Choosing proximity marketing software and solutions

-- multiple location triggers (geofencing, beacons),
+- multiple location triggers (geofencing, Bluetooth beacons),

-- multi-channel delivery (push notifications, SMS, RCS),
+- multi-channel delivery (push, SMS, RCS),

 - consent and preference management,